ionic-team/ionic-framework/packages/core/src/components/alert/readme.md

 #### ionAlertDidUnload

-Emitted after the alert has unloaded.
+Emitted before the alert has presented.

 #### ionAlertWillDismiss